jchraibi/istio-tutorial/readme.md

-# Red hat Developers Istio tutorial
+# Red hat Developers Istio tutorial (Spring Boot and Vert.x) on Kubernetes/OpenShift

 There are three different and super simple microservices in this system and they are chained together in the following sequence: